lenasolarova/git-practical/02-branches.md

 and identifier.
 Instead of using the SHA-1 hash to reference a commit we can now use the name of a branch.

-When creating a repository using `git init` a branch named 'master' is created for us, it is currently pointed at our latest commit.
+When creating a repository using `git init` a branch named 'main' is created for us, it is currently pointed at our latest commit.

 ![The current state of our repository](./img/basic-branch.png)

-Let's designate 'master' as the branch for our main line of development, anything on that branch should be stable.
+Let's designate 'main' as the branch for our main line of development, anything on that branch should be stable.
 If we want to test out new features without breaking the main line then we can create new branches.

 ## Practical One

-We want to add a new file to our current project, but we don't want to mess up 'master'.
+We want to add a new file to our current project, but we don't want to mess up 'main'.

 #### View the current branches